carissaco/devops-hw8/README.md

 ## Description:
 - In this repo, I used Packer to create a custom AMI and Terraform to create infrastructure that uses that AMI.
 - The AMI includes Amazon Linux, Docker, and my SSH public key pre-installed.
-- Terraform provisions a VPC with public and private subnets, a bastion host in the public subnet, and 6 EC2 instances in the private subnet using the custom AMI.
+- Terraform provisions a VPC with public and private subnets, a bastion host, an Ansible controller in the public subnet, and 6 EC2 instances (3 Amazon
+  Linux, 3 Ubuntu) in the private subnets using the custom AMIs.
+Each instance is tagged with its OS type.
+- Ansible is used to configure the 6 private instances: updating packages, verifying Docker, and reporting disk usage

 ## Repository Structure
 ```